DefinetlyNotAI/Logicytics/README.md

 Logicytics is a powerful tool for system data analysis.
 By following the instructions above, you can ensure a smooth and effective data collection process.
 Remember, the key to successful data harvesting is patience and adherence to the guidelines provided.
 Happy data mining!

-And We are not responsible for any illegal usage of this product.
+We are not responsible for any illegal usage of this product.